aircodelabs/Hydrogen/README.md

 - 📁 Directory structure conventions.
 - 🤏 Minimal design.
 - ⚡️ Runtime optimization without distinguishing between development and production environments.
-- 🧊 Compatible and capable of running swiftly on the [AirCode](https://aircode.io) platform.
+- 🧊 Compatible and capable of running your app swiftly on the [AirCode](https://aircode.io) platform.

 ## Setup